SYalouz/QuantNBody/docs/source/index.rst

 A Python package for quantum chemistry and physics.
 ===============================================================

-**QuantNBody** is a python package facilitating the implementation and manipulation of quantum many-body systems composed of fermions or bosons.
-It provides a quick and easy way to build many-body operators and wavefunctions and get access (in a few python lines) to quantities and objects of interest for theoretical research and method developements.
-This tool also can be of a great help for pedagogical purpose and to help illustrate numerical methods for fermionic or bosonic systems.
+**QuantNBody** is a Python package that facilitates the implementation and manipulation of quantum many-body systems composed of fermions or bosons.
+It provides a quick and easy way to build many-body operators and wavefunctions, enabling access (in just a few lines of Python code) to quantities and objects of interest for theoretical research and method development.
+This tool can also be greatly helpful for pedagogical purposes and to illustrate numerical methods for fermionic or bosonic systems.

 .. toctree::
    :maxdepth: 6